symbolicdata/symbolicdata.github.io/Publications.markdown

 #### Publications

-Work in progress:

 -   H.-G. Gräbe, A. Nareike, S. Johanning: The SymbolicData Project. ([pdf](http://symbolicdata.uni-leipzig.de/Papers/iceseh-14.pdf))

-Revised version as of 2014-06-23, to appear in the conference proceedings (2015-01-13: yet under review)
+Revised version as of 2014-06-23, not accepted for the conference proceedings.

 Presented at [iceseh-2014](http://openaccess.tu-dresden.de/ocs/index.php/ic-escience/iceseh2014).

-* * * * *

-Finally published:

 -   H.-G. Gräbe, S. Johanning, A. Nareike: The SymbolicData Project - from Data Store to Computer Algebra Social Network. ([pdf](http://symbolicdata.uni-leipzig.de/Papers/car-55.pdf))